-(J) I/O Control Board
+() Main Turnstile Controller & I/O Control Board

-There is one I/O control board per turnstile.
-The I/O control board is the interface point between the turnstile and the facility access control system.
+There is one main turnstile controller and one I/O control board per turnstile.
+The two boards are stacked inside the Main cabinet.
+The I/O control board is the outward most accessible board and is the interface point between the turnstile and the facility access control system.
 Passage activation and the various other inputs and outputs available from the turnstile are accessed through the I/O control board terminal strips.
+The main turnstile controller houses the CPU unit and various hardware ports, such as USB, Ethernet, and HDMI.

-(K) Motor Controller Board
+(J) Motor Controller Board